jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 # Wait, why do we care about inheriting both?

 Ruby has a rich link between a class and its singleton class.
-Having the `<` operator preserve this link when inheriting a class is key to preserving that rich link.
-Let's unpack that observation.
+The `<` operator just preserves this link across inherited classes.
+Let's unpack these observations.

 In Ruby, singleton classes are first-class objects.
 You can pass them around and call methods on them just like any other object: